 Note: Be sure to toast the bread so it's firm enough and won't form into a ball in their mouth.

+There’s no recommended amount babies.
+But you don’t want to load them up on fiber-rich grains as their digestive system isn’t mature enough to handle it.
 Not to mention, their tummies are small!
-And too much fiber can be too filling, leaving little room for other important nutrients.
+So too much fiber can be too filling, leaving little room for other important nutrients.

 P.S. @kidfriendly.meals is my Instagram account!
 Be sure to follow me there for more quick tips and meal ideas!